 Every year Scouts from Troop 224 plan and lead what we call a “Big Trip.”
 Scouts are accompanied by Adult Leaders - or Uniform Leaders - ULs for short.
 This means going to one of BSA’s “High Adventure” camps as described below, but other years the Scouts select other adventures.
-In recent years, Big Trips have included glacier hiking and deep sea fishing in Alaska [insert picture of the boys on the glacier and of Colin with 130-pound halibut], scuba diving in the Sea of Cortez, rafting on Class 3, 4 and 5 rapids on the Klamath River in Oregon, and camping and diving on the island of Oahu.
+In recent years, Big Trips have included Hiking to the Volcanos of Hawaii, glacier hiking in Alaska, deep sea fishing, scuba diving in the Sea of Cortez, rafting on Class 3, 4 and 5 rapids on the Klamath River in Oregon, and camping and diving on the island of Oahu.

 BSA High Adventure Camps

 In recent years, our Scouts have been hiking at Philmont Scout Ranch in New Mexico, (which includes backpacking 50-75 miles over 7-10 days), canoeing at Northern Tier in Bissett, Manitoba, Canada (rowing 60+ miles over 5 days and camping and portaging), and Florida Sea Base (snorkeling or scuba diving, including doing multiple night dives during a week-long stay-onboard boat trip).
 Scouts from Troop 224 have also attended the Bechtel Scout Preserve in West Virginia.
 These High Adventure camps are for the older scouts and require completing many practice hikes before attending.